learn-co-curriculum/dsc-law-of-total-probability/README.md

 ### Conditional independence given $C$ DOES NOT imply unconditional independence

 Consider playing a series of 5 games against a chess opponent of unknown strength.
-Winning all five games gives would give you a good idea that you are better player.
-So winning each successive game actually is providing us with information about the strength of our opponent.
-If you have prior knowledge about the strength of your opponent, you condition on the strength of our opponent i.e. Winning one game would not provide us with any additional information on the probability of winning the next.
-Having no prior knowledge of your opponent, and winning a string a games will give you information about the probability of winning the next game.
+Winning all five games would give you a good idea that you are a better player.
+So winning each successive game is actually providing us with information about the strength of our opponent.
+If you have prior knowledge about the strength of your opponent, you condition on the strength of our opponent i.e. winning one game would not provide us with any additional information on the probability of winning the next.
+Having no prior knowledge of your opponent and winning a string a games will give you information about the probability of winning the next game.

 The games are conditionally independent given the strength of our opponent, but **not** independent unconditionally.

 ### Unconditional independence DOES NOT imply conditional independence given $C$

-For example, lett $A$ be the event of the fire alarm going off, $F$ be the event of a fire and $C$ be the event of someone making popcorn.
+For example, let $A$ be the event of the fire alarm going off, $F$ be the event of a fire, and $C$ be the event of someone making popcorn.
 Suppose that either $F$ or $C$ will result in $A$ and the fire alarm going off.
-Now if $F$ and $C$ are independent: knowing that there's a fire $F$ doesn't tell me anything about anyone making popcorn $C$, and vice versa.
+Now if $F$ and $C$ are independent: knowing that there's a fire $F$ doesn't tell you anything about anyone making popcorn $C$, and vice versa.
 But the probability of a fire given that the alarm goes off **and** no one is making any popcorn is given by  $P(F \mid A,C^c) = 1$.
 After all, if the fire alarm goes off and no one is making popcorn, there can only be one explanation: _there must be a fire_.

 So $F$ and $C$ may be independent, but they are not _conditionally independent_ when we condition on event $A$.
 Knowing that nobody is making any popcorn when the alarm goes off can only mean that there is a fire.